Sundance Film Festival 1999 Identity Trailer Series

 His friends called him Bob, his legion of volunteers called him Redford.
 I wasn’t his friend but did get to meet him a couple of times, and have him sign off on a commission for his festival, a rare coup for a no-name guy like me to fantasize about.
 I would eventually be able to boast about serving as his personal projectionist, which was true, at Sundance resort for several years.
 My further boast about getting his stamp of approval to create a three part series of promotion trailers for his festival would be my proudest moment of the 20th century.
 I was one of a trio to achieve that status, the ringleader of a three member team I culled from the depths of the technical department.
 The other two were angling for careers in film, like everyone else gathering up the mountain each year.
 I intuitively felt I might excel in the director’s, writer’s and producer chair for a stint so cool, just another venture I wasn’t specifically qualified for to add to all the others that had somehow worked out so far.

-This commission would take me to the pyramids, find me floating above the ground in a sea of balloons over Park City, stranded in the desert threatened by a biker gang, as well as surge through a cascading sea of metal and celluloid, in a fish tank of sorts.
+This commission would take me to the pyramids, find me floating above the ground in a sea of balloons over Park City, stranded in the desert threatened by a biker gang, as well as surging through a cascading sea of metal and celluloid, in a fish tank of sorts.
 I would also come face to face with a Frankenstein monster of my own creation, within the small warehouse bunker I resided in, just large enough to build a mad scientists laboratory.
-Little of this was of much consequence to few outside the volunteer team we’d arranged to support the production, shot on 35mm with color correction courtesy of Disney Studios, but that was enough, the greatest moment I would have all across Sundance’s sprawling Utah campus.
-It would have much more influence on my later career, as I moved into dubious territory as an art dealer, and then curator of digital animation.
-It was there that Sundance had its most significant, long range impact on me, everything in between all of a sudden making more sense.
+Little of this was of much consequence to few outside the scrappy, amazing volunteer team we’d assembled to support the production, all eager to support the effort and experience the thrill of shooting 35mm, with color correction courtesy of Disney Studios.
+But that was plenty enough, the greatest moment I would have throughout my time across Sundance’s sprawling Utah campus.
+It would have much more influence on my later career, as I moved into dubious territory as an art dealer, somehow dovetailing into a role as a leading curator of digital animation.
+It was there that Sundance had its most significant, long range impact on me, everything in between suddenly making sense.

-Bob was the only reason I would have the balls to conceive, launch, program, administer, market and shill for a motion art festival of my own design in support of digital animation, what I considered the most dynamic and rapidly growing niche in motion art.
-Well maybe not the sole reason, but without my connection to Sundance I really don’t think it would have flown, at least not as far and wide as it did over the course of 7 years, the best and most difficult period of my life.
-The byline in my bio with which I assumed might carry clout with artists I was hoping to attract as eager participants in Supernova, was my decade long stint with Sundance, including briefly as Redford’s right hand man, in the projection booth anyway at his resort, and that he had approved the trailer commission nearly two decades prior.
-Did any of that matter?
-I’d like to and have always believed so.
+Life under Bob was a crucial reason I would have the chutzpah to conceive, launch, program, administer, market and shill for a motion art festival of my own design in support of digital animation, what I considered the most dynamic and rapidly growing niche in motion art.
+Maybe not the sole reason, but without my connection to Sundance I really don’t know that it would have flown, at least not as far and wide as it did over the course of 7 years, the best and most difficult period of my life.
+My decade long stint with Sundance, including as Redford’s right hand man at his resort, briefly in the projection booth anyway, alongside his approval of the commissioned bumper series nearly two decades prior was a leading byline in my bio with which I assumed would carry clout with artists I was hoping to attract as eager participants in Supernova.
+Did any of that make a difference?
+I have always believed so.
 Was there more to it than that?
-Yes much more, yet without Sundance it would never have come to pass.
-Maybe none of my later distinguished career in the arts would have, and perhaps I’d have been better off not to have ever knocked on that door.
-But I wouldn’t trade it for anything in the world, save for a few individuals that are/were of utmost importance in my life.
+Yes, much much more, yet without Sundance it all may never have come to pass.
+Maybe none of my later distinguished career in the arts would have, and perhaps I’d have been better off not having ever knocked on that door.
+I wouldn’t trade it for anything in the world, however, save for a few individuals that are/were of utmost importance in my life.

 My first face to face with Bob occurred as a result of comically unforeseen tragedy.
-Our gregarious, rambunctious, too-much-fun loving head of the tech department landed on the wrong side of life mid festival, in fact during the year that our trailers series lit up each and every screen.
+Our gregarious, rambunctious, too-much-fun loving head of the tech department, our renegade Marlboro Man, landed on the wrong side of life mid festival during the year that our trailer series lit up each and every screen.
 Horror upon horrors, you simply can’t make that shit up!
-He had long boasted of his relationship with “Bob,” nobody really believing they could be as tight as Ron made it out to be.
-Yet sure enough, Redford showed up that day to offer his condolences to our staff, grieving in the basement of Minors Hospital, our annual home away from home for ten days.
-That moment meant so much to us, removing at least some of the grim mood that would carry through the remainder of that years festivities.
+Endearing to a fault, he had long boasted of his relationship with “Bob,” nobody really believing they could be as tight as Ron made things out to be.
+Yet sure enough, Redford showed up the day he passed, offering his condolences to our staff, grieving in the basement of Miners Hospital, our annual home away from home for ten days.
+That moment meant so much to us, removing at least some of the grim mood that would carry through the remainder of that year’s festivities.

 The second came shortly after, the most rare occurrence of my life in film by far.
-As the official Sundance Mountain projectionist, my duties primarily that of sharing “Butch Cassidy and the Sundance Kid” almost every weekend in homage to families staying at this remote resort, I was called up one day to prepare for a very important screening.
-Redford would be presenting his latest film “Legend of Bagger Vance” to an audience of one in preparation of its release, for the studio head his career as a Director was under.
+As the official Sundance Mountain Projectionist, my duties consisting primarily of sharing “Butch Cassidy and the Sundance Kid” almost every weekend as an homage to the man for families staying at the remote resort, I was called up one day to prepare for a very important screening.
+Redford would be presenting his latest directorial effort“Legend of Bagger Vance” to an audience of one, the studio head carrying his career as a Director, in preparation for its eventual release.
 This was big, hush hush stuff, a meeting of the minds to assess the first cut.
-For me it was a white knuckle situation, the kind only someone with experience running film straight from the cans through dual 35mm projectors could understand the gravity of.
-Sure I’d run the equipment for years, was confident and all, but any single mishap or mistake could spell my doom!
-It went smooth as silk however, I, the man in the booth, impeccably performing my duty.
-I didn’t have the heart or opportunity, however, to tell him I thought the film was a dog.
+It was a white knuckle situation for me, the kind only someone with experience running film straight from the cans through dual 35mm projectors could understand the gravity of.
+Sure I’d confidently run such equipment for years, but any mishap or mistake, no matter how minor, could spell my doom!
+Fortunately it went smooth as silk, I, the man in the booth, impeccably performing my duty.
+I had neither the heart or opportunity to tell him I thought the film was a dog afterwards.
 Yes, I was that much of a film snob.
-My time at the resort was a period of pure tranquility and bliss, occasionally riding my vintage BWM hog up for an extended stay during the summer producer labs, where I was given accommodation in the most exquisite homes on the mountainside.
+But my time at the resort was a period of pure tranquility and bliss, occasionally riding my vintage two wheeled beamer up for an extended stay during the summer producer labs, where I was given accommodation in the most exquisite mountainside homes.

 What will Sundance now become without Redford?
-I guess we’ll see and I’m kind of glad that he won’t be around to witness it.
+One can only guess as of this writing, and I’m kind of glad that he won’t be around to witness it.
 I have mixed feelings about Boulder, always have.
 Sure it's beautiful and even carries one of the more interesting film cultures, the kind I like.
-But I’m not so sure it has soul, particularly not the kind he so passionately cultivated in Utah, a passage in history that can’t be replicated ever again by anyone.
-And just maybe the entire world is in the process of losing its soul, at least he will no longer have to witness that!
-I’m not so much sad to hear of his passing as I am so damn proud to have been a part of this man’s enterprise and life, experiences that I’ll carry to my own grave.
-I was little more than a brief blip on his radar, but if I could tell him one thing now in his afterlife, it’s what a privilege to have been associated with him and what tremendous impact that had on this life of mine, more than a fair bit of his inspiration filtering through as support to others. - Ivar
+But I’m not so sure it has the right soul, the kind cultivated in Utah that really made the whole affair work so very well.
+The decades there were a passage in history I can’t imagine will be replicated ever again, by anyone.
+I also carry a dark view that the entire world is in the process of losing its soul, perhaps he passed at the most opportune time, his picture perfect life capped for eternity.
+I wasn’t exactly saddened to hear of his passing, there are far more things to be sad if not downright furious about right now.
+The news however caused me to immediately reflect on how damn proud I have always been to have co-mingled with this man’s enterprise and life, during the absolute best period in the festival’s history, fantastical experiences and long distant memories too numerous to relate here that I’ll carry to my own grave.
+I was little more than a brief blip on his radar, but if I could pass along one thing to him in his afterlife, it’s what a privilege to have been associated and what tremendous impact that had on this life of mine, more than a fair bit of his inspiration filtering through in the form of support to others across the arts. - Ivar Zeile

 The Sundance Channel emerged near the time of my exit after a decade with the festival.
 I always loved the cover image they used for their initial promotional materials, featuring my teammate Jeff Winograd holding one of the giant reels of film we moved around the city and mountains each year.
 The handwriting on the post-it note is mine, a system so basic and effective as to be laughable!
 Yeah, fuck digital and AI bullshit, this was the heyday of the festival and of independent film, without a doubt!